In the beef capital of the world, the tide is turning in favor of plant-based diets. Good news for human health, animals, nature and the climate.

 From the centrally located “Yacht Club Argentino“, where Lucipara 2 is moored, it is only a short walk into the city centre.
 “Look at that!”
 Floris says in disbelief, when we pass a restaurant.
 Next to the front door, behind a large window, half a cadaver is grilled on a wood fire.
 The gigantic barbecue behind glass is a popular way for grill restaurants to advertise their meat.
 It is an unusual sight for us, but here it is very common.
 After all, Buenos Aires is known as the Beef Capital of the World.
 The restaurants’ displays are effective, even on us, who are not big meat eaters.
 We give one of these “Parillas” a try and are impressed.
 The portions are huge and the quality of the steaks outstanding.
 No wonder these places are popular with locals and foreigners alike.

-Our berth at the centrally located YCA in Buenos Aires
+Our central berth at YCA Buenos Aires

-Tango on the street!
+Tango in the street

-With Omar at the Casa Rosada
+With our friend Omar at the Casa Rosada

-Sunday market in San Telmo
+Sunday market San Telmo

 Large steaks on the grill in a parilla restaurant

 Despite their outward appeal, we learn that in recent years the “meat tide” is turning.
 More and more people seem to realize that eating too much meat is unhealthy, causes animal suffering, drives deforestation and contributes to climate disruption.
 In line with this trend, vegetarian and vegan restaurants have been popping up like mushrooms in Buenos Aires.
 During our wanderings through the city, we pass vegetarian sandwich shops, vegan pizzerias, and even a macrobiotic restaurant.
 The rise of meatless food in Buenos Aires is clearly visible in the streets.
 We’re eager to explore (and taste) the city’s plant-based food options and decide to visit a number of restaurants.